Part 17 (Twin Peaks): Events

-On February 23, 1989, James Hurley drives Laura (Sheryl Lee) into the woods on his motorbike.
+On February 23, 1989, James Hurley drives Laura Palmer into the woods on his motorbike.
 Cooper appears and watches them from behind a tree.
-Laura breaks up with James, and after he drives away, goes to meet Leo Johnson (Eric Da Re), Ronette Pulaski (Phoebe Augustine) and Jacques Renault (Walter Olkewicz) for an orgy, but encounters Cooper before reaching them.
+Laura breaks up with James, and after he drives away, goes to meet Leo Johnson (Eric Da Re), Ronette Pulaski and Jacques Renault (Walter Olkewicz) for an orgy, but encounters Cooper before reaching them.
 Recognizing him from her dreams, she takes his hand.
 Cooper leads her through the woods and tells her they are going home.
-On February 24, 1989, Pete Martell (Jack Nance) goes fishing but does not find Laura's corpse.
+On February 24, 1989, Pete Martell (Jack Nance) goes fishing but Laura's corpse is not visible.
 In the present, in the Palmer house, Sarah Palmer (Grace Zabriskie) wails and tries to break her daughter's portrait.

 While guiding Laura through the woods, Cooper suddenly hears the strange scratching noise behind him.
 When he turns towards the sound, Laura disappears.
-Confused, Cooper looks for her for a moment, before her screams echoes through the woods.
-The scene fades to Julee Cruise singing "The World Spins", accompanied by the Chromatics.
+Confused, Cooper looks for her for a moment.
+Her screams echo through the woods.
+The scene fades to Julee Cruise singing "The World Spins", accompanied by Chromatics.

 Production

-"Part 17", like the rest of the limited series, was written by Mark Frost and David Lynch and directed by Lynch.
-Frost had already written ten episodes of the original series—the "Pilot" and Episodes 1, 2 and 8 with Lynch, plus Episodes 5, 7, 12, 14, 16, 26 and the original series finale, Episode 29.
-Lynch also directed six episodes of the original series—the "Pilot", "Episode 2", "Episode 8", "Episode 9", "Episode 14" and "Episode 29".
-Footage from the "Pilot" episode and the movie "Twin Peaks: Fire Walk with Me" is used in the episode; some scenes from the pilot were edited to delete Laura's corpse, while the only modification made to the film excerpts was to eliminate the soundtrack and color-grade them in black and white.
-The episode is dedicated to the memory of Jack Nance, who appears in its archival footage.
+The writing credits for "Part 18", like the rest of the limited series, was are Mark Frost and David Lynch and directed by Lynch.
+Notably, in 2025, former Twin Peaks screenwriter Harley Peyton stated the "sweetly nostalgic" Part 17 featuring Cooper trying to prevent Laura's murder was Frost's original intended ending for the series while the conclusion to the following episode Part 18 was Lynch's own preferred ending.
+In the same interview, Frost seemingly confirmed this creative approach for the final two episodes, saying, "I would say that we both got our ending, and they actually work hand in hand."

-Musical
+Music

-American Dream Pop singer Julee Cruise performs her song "The World Spins", accompanied by the Chromatics, at the end.
-The preceding scene, in which Cooper leads Laura through the woods, is underscored by Angelo Badalamenti's Laura Palmer's Theme; formerly a staple of the series.
+American dream pop singer Julee Cruise performs her song "The World Spins", accompanied by Chromatics, at the end.
+The preceding scene, in which Cooper leads Laura through the woods, is underscored by Angelo Badalamenti's track "Laura Palmer's Theme", a staple of the series.

 Reception

-"Part 17" received critical acclaim.
+"Part 17" received widespread critical acclaim.
 On Rotten Tomatoes, the episode received a 95% rating with an average score of 8.3 out of 10 based on 21 reviews.